 UNHCR delivers monthly unconditional cash grants to extremely vulnerable refugees and asylum-seekers to provide protection and assistance and prevent refugees from resorting to harmful coping mechanisms.
-Furthermore, the influx of refugees and asylum-seekers after the onset of the Sudan conflict in mid-April led UNHCR to a reorientation of its cash assistance program to also include recently arrived both registered and unregistered individuals if they meet the eligibility criteria.
-Adapting to the new emergency context, UNHCR began delivering assistance in the southern part of the country through its temporarily based team in Aswan.
-As of 15 October 2023, some 41,759 new arrivals from Sudan have been assisted with emergency cash assistance.
+Furthermore, the influx of refugees and asylum-seekers after the onset of the Sudan conflict in mid-April led UNHCR to a reorientation of its cash assistance program to also include recently arrived individuals if they meet the eligibility criteria.
+Adapting to the new emergency context, UNHCR began delivering assistance in the southern part of the country through its temporarily based team in the south (Aswan).
+Since the onset of the Sudan conflict, UNHCR has assisted 54,521 people with emergency cash.
+Meanwhile, 70,715 people were assisted with the bimonthly Multi-Purpose Cash Assistance (MPCA) in December 2023, out of whom 16,216 were newly arrived people from Sudan.
 Cash is deemed the most efficient and dignified way to enable vulnerable refugees to cover their basic needs, while at the same time supporting and boosting local markets.